|

 149. bruise

-an injury that doesn't break the skin but results in some discoloration
+a small injury that results in discoloration

 150. Buddhist